Here's a small list containing the essentials...

 Example

-Every American, to the last man, lays claim to a “sense” of humour and guards it as his most significant spiritual trait,
+Every American, to the last man, lays claim to a “sense” of humour and guards it as his most significant spiritual trait, yet rejects humour as a contaminating element wherever found.
+America is a nation of comics and comedians; nevertheless, humour has no stature and is accepted only after the death of the perpetrator.

 (E. B. White)